-During the winter, most people are comfortable with indoor temperatures around 66-68°, yet many homeowners set their furnace thermostat to 72° or higher, thinking it will keep their home warmer, longer.
-This isn’t necessarily true, and in fact you may find you’re too warm with your thermostat set this high.
+During the winter, most people are comfortable with indoor temperatures around 66-68°, yet many homeowners set their furnace thermostat to 72° or higher, thinking it will keep their home warmer, for longer.
+This isn’t necessarily true, and in fact, you may find you’re too warm with your thermostat set this high.

 When you set it a little bit lower, the furnace doesn’t have to run as long, and as a result it consumes less energy.
 So, you end up paying less!